PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What temperature range is safe for storing inflatable kayaks?

 Ideal storage temperature is 50-80°F with minimal fluctuations.
 Below 32°F, materials become brittle; above 100°F causes degradation.
-I use WiFi temperature monitors in my storage areas to track conditions and have saved kayaks by catching AC failures early.
+WiFi temperature monitors in storage areas track conditions and have saved kayaks by catching AC failures or heat buildup early.

 How do I remove creases from long-term storage?